Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Improved business performance: more revenue / less costs
 - Time savings in doing analytics
 - Whether employees get their questions answered
-- Number of users of BI platform
+- Number of users of BI platform / time spent in BI platform
 - How often people use the BI tool - dashboard/explore usage statistics
 - Centralized definitions and increased consistency
 - Number of uses of the data
-- Number of tickets / FTE or team
+- Delivery performance: roadmap/project completion, Number of tickets / FTE or team
-- Ticket bucketing: feawtures, error resolvement, analysis)
+- Ticket bucketing: feawtures, error resolvement, analysis (and % time spent on each of these)
+- Time resolve these bucketed ticket types
+- Data quality: recorded issues, time spent maintaining quality

 ### Other
 When explaining differences, use the language and the tools people know, use and trust.
 Use Looker instead of showing people SQL and add a note in screeenshots to emphasise things
+Looker is great for static reporting, less so for ad hoc and generally it isn't great at really understanding our customers - we'd need more web analytics and survey data for this.
+Mapping the customer journey and understanding all steps within the process.
+Asking the why rather than the what.

+Some data models like attribution model are built over time and gotten larger and larger.
+Over time, different challenges are overcome and build in the code.
+This repeats and the model gets build iteratively.
+Now everything may be fine, but you'd still want to account for the historical data that cannot be changed.
+It's a difficult balance of consistency, simplicity and scalability.